Home » Recipes » Method » Quick and Easy » 2 Ingredient Dough Garlic Naan (No Yeast)

 1. Mix the dough.
 Add the 300g self-raising flour (or plain flour with 2 teaspoons of baking powder), 280g Greek yogurt and 1 teaspoon of salt to a large bowl.
 Using a wooden spoon or spatula, mix together until large, floury lumps start to form.
 Go in with your hands to mash up any lumps of yogurt and mix it in with the flour, until a cohesive dough forms.
 This will take a couple of minutes.
 Set aside and cover the bowl with a clean tea towel while you make the garlic butter.

 2. Make the garlic butter.
-Add the 150g unsalted butter, 4 crushed garlic cloves, 2 teaspoons of flaky salt and the handful of chopped parsley leaves to a small bowl.
-Mix together well with a spoon until there are no more streaks of plain butter.
+Add the butter, 4 crushed garlic cloves, 2 teaspoons of flaky salt and the handful of chopped parsley leaves to a small bowl.
+Mix well with a spoon until there are no more streaks of plain butter.
 If your butter is a bit hard, pop the bowl in the microwave for 15 seconds to soften it up.
 Set the bowl aside.

 3. Roll out the naan.
 Lightly flour a clean, flat surface and transfer the dough onto it.
 Divide it into 6 roughly equal pieces (you can use a scale if you’d like to get precise).
-Using as much flour as you need, roll the pieces out into rough circles, about 20cm in diameter.
+Using as much flour as you need, roll the pieces out into rough circles, about 8″/20cm in diameter.
 Don’t worry if they’re not perfect circles, that’s the nature of rustic naan.

-4. Cook and top the naan.
-Set a pan over a medium heat, then add a rolled out naan.
-Cook for a couple of minutes each side.
+4. Cook the naan.
+Set a pan over medium heat, then add a naan.
+Cook for a couple of minutes on each side.
 You’ll know it’s time to flip the naan when you start seeing it puff up slightly and lots of air bubbles start to appear.
 There should be lovely brown spots on both sides after a few minutes.
-Transfer to a wooden board or plate, then top with 1 teaspoon of the garlic butter and smooth it all over with the back of a spoon.
-Cover with a clean tea towel to keep the naan soft while you cook the rest.

 Notes

-Make sure you’re using a thick Greek or Greek style yogurt (fat-free is fine too).
-Plain natural yogurt tends to be a bit too runny to make a cohesive dough and you’ll end up having to use a lot more flour.
+INGREDIENT NOTES: Make sure you’re using a thick Greek or Greek style yogurt (fat-free is fine too).
+Anything too runny will make it tricky to make a cohesive dough and you’ll have to use a lot more flour.
 This will result in dense and doughy naan.
+These naan are also DELICIOUS with my roasted garlic butter if you a little more time, or try them with wild garlic butter.

-If you need to soften the butter quickly, just pop it in the microwave at 15 second intervals, stirring as you go.
+PRO TIP: If you need to soften the butter quickly, just pop it in the microwave at 15 second intervals, stirring as you go.
 You don’t want it completely melted, but soft enough to mix into a paste.

-The naan will keep well for 3 days in an airtight container at room temperature – just give them a quick blast in the toaster to freshen them up after day 1.
+STORAGE INSTRUCTIONS: The naan will keep well for 3 days in an airtight container at room temperature – just give them a quick blast in the toaster to freshen them up after day 1.
+They freeze well TOO – I like to freeze them in zip-lock bags and then just quickly defrost them in the toaster when you need them.

-• Prep Time: 8
+• Prep Time: 5

-• Cook Time: 12
+• Cook Time: 10

 • Category: fakeaways